-EmpathyWorks™ is a small, fast artificial personality module for AI systems.
+EmpathyWorks™ can model the 'feelings' of any type of entity, including people, groups, political parties and companies.
 Artificial personalities have an emotional state, inherited behavioral characteristics and a ‘world view’.

 Q: Is EmpathyWorks™ a standalone program?

-A: No, EmpathyWorks™ is mean to enhance an AI program or robot.
-EmpathyWorks is designed as a plug-in.
-If the host program is able to recognize individuals then EmpathyWorks can model relationships and personalities.
+A: No, EmpathyWorks™ is mean to enhance an AI system or robot.
+If the host program is able to generate events (for example, classifications and regressions) then EmpathyWorks can model relationships and feelings.

-Q: Is EmpathyWorks designed for video games, personal robotics or is it a diagnosis tool?
+Q: Is EmpathyWorks specifically designed for video games, personal robotics or is it a diagnosis tool?

 A: EmpathyWorks can be used for all those purposes, and more.
 EmpathyWorks is a generalized personality modeling system, configured by personality rules and extended and integrated by custom software.
-Given a sufficiently powerful computer, it could model many thousands or millions of individuals and their relationships.
+Given a sufficient computer resources, it could model billions of individuals and their relationships.

 Q: How is EmpathyWorks different from the Sims™ published by Maxis and distributed by Electronic Arts?

 A: EmpathyWorks is rather similar to the Sims artificial intelligence program in many ways.
-One key difference is that The Sims is a complete packaged game, while EmpathyWorks provides an important building block for making artificial life games; EmpathyWorks could enable games like The Sims, but with more control over life stages, species and the types of relationships.
+EmpathyWorks could enable games like The Sims, but with more control over life stages, species and the types of relationships.
 EmpathyWorks can also be used to power robots and avatars.
 This means that the personalities and relationships powered by EmpathyWorks could reach out from a game into the physical world.

-Q: Does EmpathyWorks include speech recognition?
-Image recognition?
+Q: Does EmpathyWorks include speech recognition or image recognition?

 A: Sensory perception is the job of the host AI application, which must notify EmpathyWorks of events that it perceives.